 Strangely, the sweater has rips and tears in the back that seem to correspond with where Bourne was shot in the back.
 However, this is just coincidence as he was only wearing the rubber wetsuit when he was pulled out of the water and no flashbacks show him wearing the sweater.
 Gayraud even mentions in his quote that they were looking for a torn sweater.

 The jeans are a more European style, with deep and widely-cut pockets.
 The T-shirt is also very European, loose-fitting and dark brown with thin horizontal dark blue stripes.
-The crew neck is very wide open on the shirt.
-It is a style often seen at H&M, and I did read somewhere that most of Bourne’s T-shirts were either from American Apparel or H&M.
+The wide “boat neck” style opening is a style often seen at H&M, and I did read somewhere that most of Bourne’s T-shirts were either from American Apparel or H&M.